iltuoconsulenteit/DocCropper/install/README.md

 After pulling or cloning, each installer logs the last 10 commits and lets you enter a commit hash to restore that specific version if needed.

+The installer also records the previously installed commit in a file named `previous_commit` inside the installation directory and writes the current commit to `last_commit`.
+If an update causes issues you can run the matching `rollback_DocCropper` script from the `scripts/` folder to reset the repository to the commit stored in `previous_commit`.

 Developer licenses ending with `-DEV` are recognized automatically.
 When you enter such a key the installer writes `env/developer.env` with `DOCROPPER_LICENSE_LEVEL=full` so future runs start in developer mode without